ai4waifu/sxo-framework/projects/packages/sxo-mathematica/README.md

 Choose this package when your users think in Wolfram Language notation, when source files contain Mathematica-style names and expressions, or when a notebook workflow needs an SXO-backed host.
-The package is designed to make the frontend boundary visible: text is parsed into a Wolfram-oriented `WExpr`, lowered into the shared Athena representation, evaluated by the common engine, and rendered back for a user or tool.
+The package is designed to make the frontend boundary visible: text is parsed into a Wolfram-oriented `WolframForm`, lowered into the shared Athena representation, evaluated by the common engine, and rendered back for a user or tool.
 This lets applications preserve familiar source structure while keeping mathematical semantics in the shared engine.